nerfbaselines/nerfbaselines/README.md

 to performa gravity alignement for better viewing experience.
 Again, you can use the `--backend <backend>` flag or `NS_BACKEND=<backend>` environment variable to change the backend.

+Currently, there are two viewers implemented: `viser` and `nerfstudio`.
+You can switch between the two by using the `--viewer <viewer>` flag.

 ## Results
 In this section we present results of implemented methods on standard benchmark datasets.
 For detailed results, visit the project page:
 [https://jkulhanek.com/nerfbaselines](https://jkulhanek.com/nerfbaselines)